MarMarAgain/CulturalCompanions/README.md

 * Links-min.png, saduterus.png & signuppg.png - Pexels.com.

 * podcast-min.png - Elle Magazine article "14 Of The Best And Most Replay-Worthy Podcasts For Women By Women" August 7th, 2023.

+## Notes
+Please note that at the beginning of this project, I intended to build a different website.
+This changed after an inital review and it was established that the PCOS CYSTERS site would better fit the brief for PP1.